aaryaamoharir/OS_Project2/devlog.md

 ## **6:41PM**
-Honestly, I'm super lost in my own code right now and I'm scared that I don't really know what's going on so I'll copy paste what I have over somewhere and start it again
+Honestly, I'm super lost in my own code right now and I'm scared that I don't really know what's going on so I'll copy paste what I have over somewhere and start it again.

 ## **11:00PM**
 Took a break for a while but I ended up cleaning up most of the code and now I'm at a place where the customer talks to the teller but the issue is, the program hangs after teller 1 leaves for the day so I'm working on fixing that right now.
+Starting over was definitely a smart move since it helped me clear up some bugs and better format my code.
+Instead of pulling the type of transaction by accessing a variable in the customer class, it seems like the program wants the customer to tell the teller (aka set the teller's variable) instead of it just being pulled by the teller which makes sense.
+Therefore, I had to create a new threading.Event() to inform the teller once a customer has set the proper variable.

 ## **11:18PM**
 YAY!
 I think I finally fixed the issue by adding in a return statement during the program that essentially checks